bruhmomen69/BetterAnticheat/ReadMe.md

 reach, etc. BetterAnticheat exists to catch more niche cheats that many anticheats do not catch on their own, meaning it should be run alongside another anticheat.

-BetterAnticheat is written in a way where it does not send any packets other than chat messages and will not alter any packets coming to the server.
-This means that there should not be any incompatibilities with other plugins unless that other plugin creates an incompatibility.

-It is also designed to be lightweight, platform-independent, and designed with a 0-buffer system where if a check flags it means the player is running a non-vanilla client.
-It should be noted that it is entirely possible that the plugin will not help you at all - a lot of checks are extremely niche or patch exploits that aren't common anymore.
-However, all checks in the anticheat do protect your server from possibly malicious behavior.
+It is also designed to be lightweight, platform-independent, compatible with other anticheat systems, and most checks are designed with a 0-buffer system - meaning if a check flags it means that a player is 100% cheating.
+Here is how BetterAnticheat accomplishes this:
+- Lag compensation.
+BA knows how the client perceives the world at any given time and can account for it.
+- Cookies.
+BA uses the cookie packet for compensation as to not interfere with Ping/Pong usage.
+- Runtime command registration.
+BA commands can have their paths altered live and can be enabled/disabled.
+- Industry-grade design.
+BA is designed by anticheat developers with significant experience and history.
+- Machine learning.
+BA uses machine learning to establish a trust level for users in combat.

-This project and its collaborators use the following regularly and are thankful for their maintenance:
+### This project and its collaborators use the following regularly and are thankful for their maintenance:
 - [PacketEvents](https://github.com/retrooper/packetevents)
 - [sharkbyte-configuration](https://github.com/amnoah/sharkbyte-configuration)

-There is a test server available at `192.18.159.249` for clients 1.21.4 and above.
+A public test server exists at `192.18.159.249` for clients 1.21.4 and above, but it is not always online due to being used for development too.

+NOTE: Please stop claiming this is a local ip address!
+It is not.
+You are thinking of IPs in the `192.168.0.0` - `192.168.255.255` range.

 ## Requirements

-This plugin is designed for 1.21.4+ on Spigot, Paper/Folia, and Sponge.
+This plugin is designed for 1.21.4+ on Spigot, Paper/Folia, Sponge, and Velocity.

 It requires [PacketEvents](https://github.com/retrooper/packetevents)